Medical Policy and Coding Updates

 • Non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months

-• Zunveyl (benzgalantamine) for the treatment of mild to moderate dementia of Alzheimer’s disease when criteria are met
+• Amvuttra (vutrisiran) indication added for the treatment of cardiomyopathy of wild type or hereditary transthyretin-mediated amyloidosis when criteria are met

 Medical necessity criteria updated